 Being pregnant means that whatever you eat, your baby eats also.
 In addition to helping you stay well, a healthy diet during pregnancy is an important part of your baby’s development and growth.

-How do you know which foods are best — and which might actually be harmful?
+How do you know which foods are best — and which might be harmful?

-“Understanding which foods to bypass during pregnancy can help you make smarter choices for you and your baby,” Dr. Dunn says.
+“Understanding which foods to avoid during pregnancy can help you make smarter choices for you and your baby,” Dr. Dunn says.
 “You don’t want to run the risk of accidentally eating something that might be contaminated.”

-7. Avoid alcohol.
-Alcohol consumption during pregnancy has been shown to have damaging effects on an unborn baby including facial defects, heart problems, low birth weight and miscarriage or stillbirth.
+Alcohol during pregnancy has been shown to have damaging effects on an unborn baby, including facial defects, heart problems, low birth weight and miscarriage or stillbirth.
 There is no safe level of alcohol that you can drink while pregnant.